SCANTRON TEST SCORING

 Duquesne has a university license with Turning Technologies for TURNING POINT, a software solution for use with personal response system keypads.
 Turning Point provides the ability to make PowerPoint presentations interactive.
 An instructor creates questions in PowerPoint through a simple toolbar added by Turning Point.
 Students use handheld keypads to answer the questions.
 The keypads produce radio frequency signals that are gathered by the personal response receiver located in the resident computer.
 Data is collected and graphical results are displayed in a matter of seconds.
 The interactivity provides the ability to reinforce curriculum, monitor student progress, and increase student participation.

+If you plan to use Turning Point in your teaching and wish to have your students purchase the keypads, notify the bookstore so they can prepare their inventory.
 For occasional use, PRS keypad packs are available for loan from the MSDC and include an RF receiver and 30 or 50 keypads.

 MULTIMEDIA PROJECT SERVICES